gregnazario/aptos-core/aptos-move/framework/aptos-framework/doc/aggregator_factory.md

 <tr>
 <td>1</td>
-<td>During the module's initialization, it guarantees that the Aptos framework is the caller and that the AggregatorFactory resource will move under the Aptos framework account.</td>
+<td>During the module&apos;s initialization, it guarantees that the Aptos framework is the caller and that the AggregatorFactory resource will move under the Aptos framework account.</td>
 <td>High</td>
-<td>The initialize function is responsible for establishing the initial state of the module by creating the AggregatorFactory resource, indicating its presence within the module's context.
+<td>The initialize function is responsible for establishing the initial state of the module by creating the AggregatorFactory resource, indicating its presence within the module&apos;s context.
 Subsequently, the resource transfers to the Aptos framework account.</td>
-<td>Formally verified via <a href="#high-level-req-1">initialize_aggregator_factory</a>.</td>
+<td>Formally verified via [#high&#45;level&#45;req&#45;1](initialize_aggregator_factory).</td>
 </tr>

 <tr>